 The current mentality should be “mobile-everything.”

-Strategies should be centred on how people will consume content from a mobile perspective.
+Strategies should be centered on how people will consume content from a mobile perspective.
 From viewing patterns to the ability to skim easily with clearly defined headings, content creators have to re-adjust how they think about content.

 Following Google’s mobile-first indexing announcement, content will now be ranked by its engagement and customer experience on mobile.
 This means that every single piece of content should be analyzed and tested on a mobile device — not a desktop screen.